 - a.
-We will work with our global logistics partners to understand their carbon emissions, to publish the relevant Scope 3 emissions on an annual basis. - b.
-We will work with our logistics partners to achieve net zero carbon emissions by 2030, through supporting a transition to low carbon transport and encourage driver training and investment. - c.
+We will work with our global logistics partners to understand their carbon emissions, to include these emissions within our own Scope 3 footprint - b.
+We will work with our logistics partners to reduce emissions, through prioritising low carbon transport and encouraging investment. - c.
 We will track and report employee business travel each year; exploring practices to further reduce travel needs e.g., using digital meeting tools is encouraged.